 How Do You Expand A Kitchen?

-Your layout will determine the optimum way to expand your kitchen.
+Your layout will determine the optimum way to expand your floor plan.
 The best way is to remove some walls to open up your space.
 But keep in mind what is behind your walls and how it affects your primary structure.

 If you cannot take more space inside, another method is to add a bump-out.
 A bump-out is when a portion of your main wall is extended out by just a few feet to add space.
 Depending on the strength of the joist of your house, your bump-out ranges from two to 15 feet.

-Otherwise, as previously mentioned, a total do-over or remodeling can only be your option for expanding your kitchen.
+Otherwise, as previously mentioned, a total do-over or remodeling can only be your option for expanding your room.
 Be practical and choose multipurpose furniture and fixtures.

-Your kitchen bar can have a pull-out dining table or a kitchen island that doubles as a breakfast bar.
-Installing compact storage spaces in your kitchen is a substantial addition to getting organized.
+Your countertop can have a pull-out dining table or a kitchen island that doubles as a breakfast bar.
+Installing compact storage spaces is a substantial addition to getting organized.

 Should I Knock Down The Wall Between Kitchen and Dining Room?

 Again, removing walls between two spaces is the easiest way to get more space.
 But you can also opt for a bump-out if you need only a little extra space.
-If you decide to remove walls, below are the following things to consider for safety.
+If you decide to remove walls, the following are the things to consider for safety.

 Wall Type